-Spring and Autumn Period — Era of Great Philosophers and Intense Contention over Hegemony
+Spring and Autumn Period — Era of Great Philosophers and Intense Contention for Hegemony

-Spring and Autumn Period (770 BC — 403 BC) was also the first half of the Eastern Zhou Dynasty (770 BC — 256 BC) when kings of the Zhou Empire gradually lost power, land, and lords of vassal states kept competing for hegemony.
+The Spring and Autumn Period (770 BC — 403 BC) marked the first half of the Eastern Zhou Dynasty (770 BC — 256 BC), during which the kings of the Zhou Empire gradually lost power and land, while lords of vassal states competed for hegemony.

 This was also an era of great minds when many great philosophers formed their theories, such as Lao Zi, the founder of Taoism and writer of Tao Te Ching; Confucius, the founder of Confucianism; Mozi, the founder of Mohism; Sun Zi, the writer of The Art of War.